 #1: Change Your Schedule

-Changing when you run is a great way to shake yourself out of a running rut.
+Changing your running routine is a great way to shake yourself out of a running rut.
 So, if you typically run at sunrise before work, try running at noon during your lunch hour or in the evening after your workday is over.

 So if you only run at one particular time of day, consider trying other times.